 It’s a country packed full of rich history, amazing culture, flavorful food, and not to mention an endless itinerary of amazing things to do and see.

 That being said, things can still happen when you travel to a new country.
 We’ll cover some essential safety tips for visiting Morocco, so you are prepared for your trip!

-Is Morocco Safe?
+Is Morocco Safe For Tourists?

 However, with all the beauty and interest Morocco inspires, there are a few safety tips for Morocco we want to share.

 1) Keep Valuables Out of Sight

 Since petty theft like pickpocketing are the most common crimes tourists experience, it’s important you only carry with you only what you need and place the items you do carry, out of sight.